isomerpages/moe-unitypri/_programmes/Junior Achievement Programme/P4 JAP.md

 third_nav_title: Junior Achievement Programme
 ---
 ### **Our Community**
+The Junior Achievement Programme (JAP) aims to provide opportunities and inspire our students to learn a range of age-appropriate soft skills experientially to contribute to the vitality of their community.
-The P4 students learnt to recognise how people contribute to and benefit from a community such as understanding what taxes are and how taxation supports government services.
-Students also gained exposure to the different career choices and types of skills each of these jobs requires.
-They even have had the opportunity to apply innovation to a production process – coming up with an exclusive donut for sale!
-In all, the students have found the lessons engaging and the experience meaningful.
+The Primary 4 students have learnt to recognize how people contribute to and benefit from a community such as understanding what taxes are and how taxation supports government services.
+Students also gain exposure to the different career choices and types of skills each of these jobs requires, as well as to identify businesses and government careers.
+They even had the opportunity to work in groups to apply innovation to a production process – coming up with an exclusive donut for sale during a group activity!
+In all, the students and teachers have found the JAP enriching and fun and had a whale of a time during the 2-day programme.

 ![](/images/Programmes/2022/JAP/2022%20P4%20JAP.jpg)